Apretude, First Injectable PrEP, Gets FDA Approval

 In the first month, Apretude is given 2 times 1 month apart.
 After that, it is given once every 2 months.1,3

-You must test negative for HIV before beginning Apretude and before each injection after that.
+You must test negative for HIV before beginning Apretude and each follow-up injection.
 This testing reduces the chance of developing resistance to HIV treatment.1,3

 If you acquire HIV while taking Apretude, you must transition to an HIV treatment plan.1,3